Eilis9/pands-project/README.md

 - Jupyter Notebook 6.4.12
  </p>

 The analysis for the project is in analysis.py and in analysis.ipynb.
-All references used are given in the Jupyter Notebook.
+Commentary and references are given in the Jupyter Notebook.

 The Jupyter Notebook should be downloaded along with the /img folder and run locally.
  - - -